Skip to main content

 Create a client session to get a clientToken (and orderId):

-import { createClientSession, showUniversalCheckout } from '@funnelfox/billing';
+import { createClientSession } from '@funnelfox/billing';

 const session = await createClientSession({